-As outlined in 7.3.1, further visual specialist input will be needed at the level of the Land Use Planning application and the future SDP planning phases to ensure that visual impacts associated with this complex and multi-dimensional project are scoped and managed, and that compliance with the recommendations and mitigation measures can be enabled within the future statutory processes.
+As outlined in Chapter 7, both further visual specialist input and the attention of the relevant City of Cape Town officials is called for at SDP level to ensure that visual impacts associated with this complex and multi-dimensional project are identified, understood and managed in future statutory processes.
+This is also to increase the possibility of and enablement of compliance with the recommendations and mitigation measures.

-The acceptability of the proposed activities associated with he proposed CWA development are discussed throughout the report.
+The acceptability of the proposed activities associated with the proposed CWA development are discussed throughout the report.
+Please see 5.6.5 and Table 12 for notes on Relative Compatibility; and see also section 6.2 Cumulative Impacts for further discussion.
 Please see Chapter 7 for further detail regarding the avoidance, management and mitigation measures that should be included in the EMPr and various other project documentation, as specified.

-With mitigation, the visual impact anticipated can generally be reduced, as demonstrated in the impact assessment tables and the summary tables (15-22).
-However, some aspects such as certain construction phase activities (see Table 18), and visual impacts associated with certain proposed lighting installations (see Tables 15 and 17) present very little opportunity for mitigation, and impacts will remain Moderate in significance.
+With mitigation, some of the visual impacts anticipated can be reduced, as demonstrated in the impact assessment tables in Chapter 12 and the summary tables above (see Tables 16 & 19).
+However, some aspects such as certain construction phase activities (see Tables 18), and visual impacts associated with lighting installations (see Tables 15 - 17) present very little opportunity for mitigation.

-The significance ratings only deal with extent, duration, intensity and probability, and therefore the impact after mitigation may not always be significantly less than before mitigation according to the x=(E+D+I) P calculation, despite the visual impact having been in fact addressed and reduced.
+It should be noted that the significance ratings only deal with extent, duration, intensity and probability, and therefore the impact after mitigation may not always be significantly less than before mitigation according to the x=(E+D+I) P calculation, despite the visual impact having been in fact addressed and reduced.
+For instance, all Medium impacts associated with the Operational phase remained in the Medium category after mitigation (despite slightly lower significance scores in some instances).
 For this reason, the recommendations and mitigation measures must be consulted and applied whether or not they are shown to reduce the significance scores.